 The AD8230 is a low drift, differential sampling, precision instrumentation amplifier.
-Auto-zeroing reduces offset voltage drift.Designed by Herdware, Ships from United States of America
+Auto-zeroing reduces offset voltage drift.Designed by Herdware in United States of America

 The AD8230 is a low drift, differential sampling, precision instrumentation amplifier.
 Auto-zeroing reduces offset voltage drift to less than 50 nV/°C. The AD8230 is well-suited for thermocouple an...Read More…